vbyazilim/django-vb-baseapp/README.md

     # hide_deleted_at = False
 ```

-Let’s create super user and jump in to admin pages. `AUTH_PASSWORD_VALIDATORS`
+Let’s create a super user and jump in to admin pages. `AUTH_PASSWORD_VALIDATORS`
 is removed from **development** settings, you can type any password :)

 ```bash